2491-NoMythic/docusaurus/docs/how-to/how-to-edit-files.md

 ## VS Code (robot code, NoMythicApp, and docusaurus)

-VS Code has become a defacto stndard editor in many circles due to it being free, but as powerful and extensible as it's expensive professional cousins.
+VS Code has become a defacto standard editor in many circles due to it being free, but as powerful and extensible as it's expensive professional cousins.
 We use it for lot of things at NoMythic.
-It is currently the standard recommended editor for createing java based robot code.
+It is currently the standard recommended editor for creating java based robot code.
 For developing java robot code, I recommend following the [instructions at First](https://docs.wpilib.org/en/stable/docs/zero-to-robot/step-2/wpilib-setup.html) and getting the software bundle that includes it.
 Be sure to check the box that installs VS Code.

 The NoMythicApp is also being developed in Typescript/Javascript using VS Code.
 It is recommended but not required to use it for development.
 You can use the VS Code that came with the FRC install, or if you do not need those tools, download it [here](https://code.visualstudio.com)

-Docusaurous pages are written mostly in markdown.
-This means any text editor will do, but useing the above link to install VS Code will allow you to see an immediate accurate preview of the markdown (.md) file that you are edting.
+Docusaurus pages are written mostly in markdown.
+This means any text editor will do, but using the above link to install VS Code will allow you to see an immediate accurate preview of the markdown (.md) file that you are editing.
 Example:

 ![vs-code-md](./img/vscode-md.png)